Nepal & Bhutan Journey

 Enjoy a day of free time to explore Bandipur further.
 The surrounding hills are ideal for hiking along trails that will take you through tribal villages and hilltop shrines that once doubled as fortresses.
 Bandipur is saddled on a high ridge above Dumre, making for an exceptional view of the Himalayan panorama.
 You may prefer to visit the town's temples or relax with a coffee and a spectacular view.
 (B)

 After breakfast, you'll drive to Chitwan National Park.
 After arriving and settling in, you'll be introduced to the camp staff and resident naturalists, who'll discuss the activities for the upcoming days.
-A late-afternoon safari will take you through forests and across grasslands to spot wildlife and explore the park.
 In the early evening, the local Tharu dance troupe may perform a cultural program.
 You'll enjoy dinner as a group and then the evening will be all yours – maybe relax in the bar and discuss the day's animal sightings or listen to the stirrings of the jungle at night.
 (B/L/D)

-Embark on an early-morning excursion.
-This could include another safari to different parts of the park (in search of the great Indian rhino, deer and exotic birdlife) or joining one of the other activities available in the park.
+Embark on an early-morning jeep safari in search of the great Indian rhino, deer and exotic birdlife or joining one of the other activities available to explore the park (the safari will either happen on day 7 or Day 8, depending on the hotel staff's schedule).
 After breakfast, you’ll leave the lodge and go on a dugout canoe adventure on the Rapti River.
 This is an exciting trip with chances to catch a glimpse of marsh mugger crocodiles and various birds that inhabit the riverbanks.
 A program will be organised for the rest of the day and may include further excursions by jeep or a visit to one of the nearby villages.
 (B/L/D)

 If you’re an avid wildlife lover, an optional early-morning birdwatching safari is available today – a worthwhile addition to your trip.
 After breakfast, drive along the Trisuli River to Bhaktapur and enjoy a stop along the riverbank for lunch.
 Bhaktapur was once the capital of Nepal and the Great Malla Kingdom during the 15th century.
 Its rich heritage, inspiring temples and artisanal history played a big part in Bhaktapur being named a UNESCO World Heritage Site.
 Enjoy an evening of exploration on your own, soak up the lovely atmosphere in one of the local cafes, or simply relax in your hotel.
 (B)

 Spend the morning exploring Bhaktapur's famous temples, starting at Durbar Square, which is said to be the most beautiful piece of art in Nepal.
 Durbar Square is home to the majestic Lion Gate and Golden Gate.
-You’ll also visit the Pashupati Temple – a replica of the Bagmati River in Kathmandu.
+You 'll also visit the Yakcheswor Mahadev Temple- a replica of Pashupatinath Temple in Bhaktapur.
 In the afternoon, drive to Kathmandu.
 The evening is yours to spend as you wish – your group may like to head out for an optional final dinner as your Nepal adventure comes to an end.
 (B)

 Enjoy a free day in Kathmandu.
 You may like to explore the Thamel Market, perusing the eclectic shops and stopping for tea and people-watching.
 A language, craft or cooking class at Seven Women, a local social enterprise, is also a wonderful way to understand more about Nepal and its people.
 Your leader can make recommendations to suit your interests or assist you in arranging any sightseeing you might wish to do today.
 (B)